Golden Syrup Cake is a moist sponge cake made with golden syrup, butter, milk, flour, and topped with shredded coconut.

-This delicious syrup cake is one of my family's favourite.
+This super delicious cake is one of my family's favourite.
 It is so soft, fluffy, and sweet that it doesn't need any glaze.
-You can serve this cake warm or cold with a drink of your choice.

-Golden Syrup: Is the key ingredient in this recipe that gives sweetness to this cake.
+Golden Syrup: It's a thick golden-coloured syrup which has a sweet taste.
+It is very popular in England!
+It is the key ingredient in this recipe that gives sweetness to this cake.

-Egg: Only one egg is needed in this recipe, make sure it is at room temperature and use a large egg.
+Egg: I use only one egg is needed in this recipe, make sure it is at room temperature and use a large egg.

 Caster Sugar: I like to use it in this recipe because it dissolves so fast in liquids.

-Milk: You can use whole or skimmed milk; however, I prefer using whole milk because it makes the cake richer.
+Milk: You can use full-fat or skimmed milk; however, I prefer using full-fat milk because it makes the cake richer.

 Butter: I like to use unsalted butter, but if you only have salted butter, you can use it.